scottie-l/reading-notes/reading-notes-201/class-06.md

 2) Take the time to fully understand the whole problem.
 Do it right the first time.

-<b><a href = "https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b">"What's the difference between Primitive Values and Object References in JavaScript?"</a>
+_<a href = "https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b">"What's the difference between Primitive Values and Object References in JavaScript?"</a>_

 All data types in JavaScript can be put into one of two categories: primitive values and object references.
 They each run differently.